keptn/lifecycle-toolkit/docs/docs/contribute/software/add-new-metric-provider.md

   * Include a Chainsaw test to validate the behavior of Kubernetes resources managed by your code.
       Chainsaw tests simulate real-world scenarios and interactions within a Kubernetes cluster, ensuring the correctness of your Kubernetes configurations and deployments.

-      Below are the steps for adding an integration test.
+      **NB:** For testing the metricsprovider a single KeptnMetric and KeptnMetricsProvider is needed Below are the steps for adding an integration test.
     * In the directory `test/chainsaw/testmetrics`, create a folder `keptn-metrics-validation` in our case.
     * Within the `keptn-metrics-validation` folder, create three YAML files `00-install.yaml`, `goodmetrics.yaml`